 Professionally, she has spent nearly 20 years as a CEO of several private and public technology companies.
 Jill currently serves on the boards of several global public corporations and private companies.
 She started her career at Bain & Company, where she rose to partner, after earning her M.Sc. from MIT’s Sloan School of Management.

-Wendy Falchuk Dr. Dalia Hochman Isaac Judd Trine Lustig Lily Rabinoff-Goldman Christopher Senhouse, Faculty Rep.
+Dr. Dalia Hochman Rabbi Dina Brawer Isaac Judd Jenny Gomeringer Dr. Lily Rabinoff-Goldman Trine Lustig Christopher Senhouse, Faculty Rep.

 Dr. Adam M. Koppel is Managing Director of Bain Capital Life Sciences.
 He initially joined Bain Capital, the Boston-based private equity firm, in 2003.
 Previously, Adam was EVP of Corporate Development and Chief Strategy Officer at Biogen, and was an Associate Principal at McKinsey & Co in New Jersey.
 He sits on the Board of Directors of Aptinyx, Cerevel Therapeutics, Dicerna Pharmaceuticals, Foghorn Therapeutics, Solid Biosciences and Viacyte.